 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

-Virgil (70 B.C-19 B.C) is regarded as the greatest Roman poet, known for his epic, The Aeneid (written about 29 B.C. unfinished).
-Virgil was born on October 15, 70 B.C., in a small village near Mantua in Northern Italy.
-He… More about Virgil
+Virgil (70–19 BCE) is regarded as the greatest Roman poet, known for his epic, The Aeneid (written about 29 BCE, unfinished).
+Virgil was born on October 15, 70 BCE, in a small village near Mantua in Northern Italy.
+He attended school at Cremona… More about Virgil